Thames Valley Royals proposal: Proposal

 On 16 April 1983, about a month before the end of the 1982–83 season, Maxwell told the BBC that he was close to acquiring a controlling interest in Reading, and that he was intent on merging that club with Oxford.
-The merged club would be called Thames Valley Royals, a combination of "Thames Valley", a loose term for the geographical area, and the nickname of Reading Football Club, "the Royals".
+The merged club would be called Thames Valley Royals, a combination of "Thames Valley", a loose term for the geographical area, and the nickname of Reading Football Club, "the Royals"; the proposed colours were amber and gold hooped shirts - a mix of Reading's hoops and Oxford's gold - and white shorts, while the club's home games would alternate between Oxford and Reading.
 "If we in Thames Valley are to retain a League club we've got to unite Reading and Oxford," he explained.
 "Everything in the world that cannot pay its way must go the way of merger to combine into stronger units."

 Maxwell made this announcement on a Saturday when most Football League clubs, including Oxford and Reading, were playing League fixtures.
 Oxford were playing away at Doncaster Rovers.
 Jim Smith learned of the announcement shortly before kick-off at Doncaster's Belle Vue ground from John Ley, a journalist with the Oxford Mail, who had heard the news from another newsman by telephone.
 Smith immediately called Maxwell to ask whether or not he would be retained to manage Thames Valley Royals, and was told that he would be.